DylanRothbauer/Interview-Prep-Central/README.md

-# Technical Interview Preparation Repository
+# 🖥️ Technical Interview Preparation Repository

-## Overview
+## 📚 Overview

-Welcome to my technical interview preparation repository!
-This repository is designed to help me prepare for software engineering technical interviews by providing a broad collection of problems and resources from various sources.
-The next few years, I will gather a collection of problems and resources to enhance my coding skills and prepare for technical interviews.
-Whether you're new to coding interviews or looking to refine your skills, this repository aims to support your journey with organized and structured content.
+Welcome to **my technical interview preparation repository**!
+This repository is designed to help me prepare for **software engineering technical interviews** by providing a broad collection of problems and resources from various sources.
+Over the next few years, I will gather a curated collection to **enhance my coding skills** and be fully prepared for technical interviews.
+Whether you're new to coding interviews or aiming to refine your skills, this repository is here to support your journey with **organized and structured content**.

-## Repository Structure
+## 🗂️ Repository Structure

-This repository is organized into folders to help you navigate and find the resources you need:
+This repository is organized into folders for easy navigation and to help you find the resources you need:

-- Cracking the Coding Interview: Contains problems and solutions from the book "Cracking the Coding Interview" by Gayle Laakmann McDowell.
+- **Cracking the Coding Interview**:
+  Contains problems and solutions from the book _Cracking the Coding Interview_ by **Gayle Laakmann McDowell**.

+- **LeetCode**:
-- LeetCode: Includes a wide range of problems from LeetCode.
+  A wide range of problems from **LeetCode**, organized by difficulty and topic.

+- **AlgoExpert**:
-- AlgoExpert: Features problems and solutions from the AlgoExpert platform, covering a variety of topics.
+  Features problems and solutions from the **AlgoExpert** platform, covering topics like **data structures, algorithms, and system design**.

+- **Competitions**:
-- Competitions: Contains problems from coding competitions such as icpc and more, along with my solutions.
+  Includes problems from coding competitions such as **ICPC**, along with my solutions.

+- **CodeChef**:
-- CodeChef: Includes problems and solutions from CodeChef, a competitive programming platform known for its contests and practice problems.
+  Problems and solutions from **CodeChef**, a competitive programming platform known for its coding contests and practice problems.

+- **HackerRank**:
-- HackerRank: Features problems and solutions from HackerRank, a platform for practicing coding challenges and competitions.
+  Features coding challenges and solutions from **HackerRank**, a platform for practicing technical problems and competitions.

-- Naukri (Code360): Features problems from Naukri by codingninjas.
-Includes problems, resources, interview prep, and solutions.
+- **Naukri (Code360)**:
+  Problems and solutions from **Naukri by Coding Ninjas**.
+This section includes **interview prep** resources and solutions.

+- **Other Resources**:
-- Other Resources: Includes additional resources, such as articles, videos, and cheat sheets, to supplement your preparation.
+  A collection of **articles, videos, cheat sheets, and additional resources** to supplement your interview preparation.